 Today’s BonBlast is about one of the scariest things that happens in a creative person’s lifetime: realizing how much freakin’ power is in our own damn hands.

 Just hours ago, a lovely ninja enrolled in our flagship membership, Get in Gear for the Next Tier (Not a member?
-Remedy that right here!
-Or here if you prefer a payment plan.) mentioned that she was — again — restarting the 100 days.
+Remedy that right here!) mentioned that she was — again — restarting the 100 days.

 Without disclosing her (brilliant) words, I’ll tell you that she specifically touched on the day out of the 100 days that is sort of our “blue pill/red pill MATRIX moment” of the course.
 Basically, you make it through this particular day (early on in the curriculum) and you’re forever changed.

 Or, you decided this particular change was too scary and you found yourself creating really great excuses to NOT log in for a big long while.

 The change is about knowing you’re enough.
 About never again needing outside validation.
 Accepting it when it comes, of course, because applause feels nice, good reviews are fun, and holding up something gold and shiny is always cool.
 But never again needing it.
 Being secure in your enoughness.
 That’s what this particular day is about.